indutny/breakdown/README.md

 [![npm version](https://badge.fury.io/js/%40indutny%2Fbreakdown.svg)](https://badge.fury.io/js/%40indutny%2Fbreakdown)

-Trace outgoing http requests for an http server and track the time spent doing CPU intensive workload during each request.
+Trace outgoing http requests for an http server and track the time spent doing CPU intensive workload during each such request and more.

 ## Why?

-When optimizing app's performance requests to a remote server can turn out to be the bottleneck. `breakdown` helps identify such scenarios and provides insights into the latency and CPU usage for such requests as well as for the server endpoints themselves.
+When optimizing app's performance, requests to a remote server can turn out to be the bottleneck. `breakdown` helps identify such scenarios and provides insights into the latency and CPU usage for such requests as well as for the server endpoints themselves.

 ## Usage